mmuman/AAUI2AUI/README.md

 The slide-lock mechanism required for AUI, although probably not strictly necessary (and not always effective according to history), will require shaving some part of the DA15 shell, but this might make it not retain the connector itself.

 Some electrical insulation will be required around the jack leads and the step-up board. kapton-like tape should work fine there.
-If necessary some shielding of the step-up board might be added with some coper tape and another kapton tape over it.
+Then a layer of copper tape is used to shield the step-up board and another kapton tape over it.

 Since the DA15 shell is some blue-gray color which doesn't really suit Apple products, some painting could be done on it after cutting it.